Pa Jwand Ke

 Valentine’s Day for the Young vs. Married Life

-Valentine’s Day is like a WiFi signal—teenagers and the unmarried generation get full bars, while married couples barely get a weak connection!
+Valentine’s Day works like a WiFi signal—teenagers and the unmarried get full bars, while married couples struggle with a weak connection!
 You’ll see young lovebirds planning surprises weeks in advance, writing long, emotional captions, and exchanging gifts as if it’s the last day on Earth.

 The Real Meaning of Love